Noah-Gartenberg/PlanningProgramV3/README.md

               there is a corresponding file and task that go with the data stored in the database), to create a task that uses the data in the database in a file of the user's choice (if the task/file are not found), or to delete the task from the database (if the task/file are not found).

+  - While plans are their own files, there should only be one database for the entire program.

 **What Resources I have used**
   - As this project has had a massive learning curve, and is pretty large in terms of scope, I have had to consult a variety of resources to get it to even this point.
       - For help and advice, I have gone to one of the computer science professors at my college, as he teaches a course on software development.